docker/docs/content/manuals/docker-hub/image-library/trusted-content.md

 ![Docker-Sponsored Open Source badge](../images/verified-publisher-badge-iso.png)

-## Docker Sponsored Open Source Software images
+## Docker-Sponsored Open Source Software images

-The Docker Sponsored Open Source Software (OSS) program provides images that are published and maintained by open-source projects sponsored by Docker.
+The Docker-Sponsored Open Source Software (OSS) program provides images that are published and maintained by open-source projects sponsored by Docker.

 Images that are part of this program have a special badge on Docker Hub making